denoland/manual/contributing/style_guide.md

 });
 ```

-### Top level functions should not use arrow syntax.
+### Top-level functions should not use arrow syntax.

-Top level functions should use the `function` keyword.
+Top-level functions should use the `function` keyword.
 Arrow syntax should be
 limited to closures.

 Bad: